 Configuring security groups

-Security group settings affect cluster connections.
+Cluster access depends on the security group configuration.
 Make sure the rules allow the required traffic.

 Alert